-3. Instruments issued by EDP integrated in a centralised control system foreseen under Decree-Law no. 193/2005, of 7 November 2005
+Instruments issued by EDP integrated in a centralised control system foreseen under Decree-Law no. 193/2005, of 7 November 2005

-The regime described in paragraph 2 above corresponds to the general tax treatment of investment income and capital gains on Instruments issued by a Portuguese entity and to the acquisition through gift or inheritance of such Instruments.
+The regime described above under "Instruments issued by EDP not integrated in a centralised control system foreseen under Decree-Law no. 193/2005, of 7 November 2005" corresponds to the general tax treatment of investment income and capital gains on Instruments issued by a Portuguese corporate entity and to the acquisition through gift or inheritance of such Instruments.

-Nevertheless, pursuant to the Special Tax Regime for Debt Securities, approved by Decree-Law no. 193/2005, of 7 November 2005, as amended from time to time (hereafter "the special regime approved by Decree-Law no. 193/2005"), investment income paid on, as well as capital gains derived from, a sale, repayment or other disposition of the Instruments, to non-Portuguese resident beneficial owners will be exempt from Portuguese income tax provided the debt securities are integrated in (i) a centralised system for securities managed by an entity resident for tax purposes in Portugal (such as the CVM managed by Interbolsa), or (ii) an international clearing system operated by a managing entity established in a member state of the EU other than Portugal (e.g. Euroclear or Clearstream, Luxembourg) or in a European Economic Area Member State provided, in this case, that such State is bound to cooperate with Portugal under an administrative cooperation arrangement in tax matters similar to the exchange of information schemes in relation to tax matters existing within the EU Member States, or (iii) integrated in other centralised systems not covered above provided that, in this last case, the Portuguese government authorises the application of the Decree-Law no.193/2005, and the beneficiaries are:
+Nevertheless, pursuant to the Special Tax Regime for Debt Securities, approved by Decree-Law no. 193/2005, of 7 November 2005, as amended from time to time (hereafter "the special regime approved by Decree-Law no. 193/2005"), investment income paid on, as well as capital gains derived from, a sale, repayment or other disposition of the Instruments, to non-Portuguese resident beneficial owners will be exempt from Portuguese income tax provided the debt securities are integrated in (i) a centralised system for securities managed by an entity resident for tax purposes in Portugal (such as the CVM managed by

-- (i) central banks or governmental agencies; or - (ii) international bodies recognised by the Portuguese Republic; or - (iii) entities resident in countries or jurisdictions with whom Portugal has a double tax treaty in force or a tax information exchange agreement; or - (iv) other entities without headquarters, effective management or a permanent establishment in the Portuguese territory to which the relevant income is attributable and which are not domiciled in a blacklisted jurisdiction as set out in the Ministerial order no. 150/2004 from time to time.
+Interbolsa), or (ii) an international clearing system operated by a managing entity established in a member state of the EU other than Portugal (e.g. Euroclear or Clearstream, Luxembourg) or in a European Economic Area Member State provided, in this case, that such State is bound to cooperate with Portugal under an administrative cooperation arrangement in tax matters similar to the exchange of information schemes in relation to tax matters existing within the EU Member States, or (iii) integrated in other centralised systems not covered above provided that, in this last case, the Portuguese government authorises the application of Decree-Law no.193/2005, and the beneficiaries are:

-For purposes of application at source of this tax exemption regime, Decree-Law no.193/2005 requires completion of certain procedures and the provision of certain information.
-Under these procedures (which are aimed at verifying the non-resident status of the noteholder), the beneficial owner is required to hold the Instruments through an account with one of the following entities:
+- (i) central banks or governmental agencies; or - (ii) international bodies recognised by the Portuguese Republic; or - (iii) entities resident in countries or jurisdictions with whom Portugal has in force a double tax treaty or a tax information exchange agreement; or - (iv) other entities without headquarters, effective management or a permanent establishment in the Portuguese territory to which the relevant income is attributable and which are not domiciled in a blacklisted jurisdiction as set out in the Ministerial order no. 150/2004, of 13 February, as amended from time to time.

-(i) a direct registered entity, which is the entity with which the debt securities accounts that are integrated in the centralised system are opened;
+For the purposes of application at source of this tax exemption regime, Decree-Law no.193/2005 requires completion of certain procedures and the provision of certain information.
+Under these procedures (which are aimed at verifying the non-resident status of the holder), the beneficial owner is required to hold the Instruments through an account with one of the following entities:

-- (ii) an indirect registered entity, which, although not assuming the role of the "direct registered entities", is a client of the latter; or - (iii) an international clearing system, which is an entity that proceeds, in the international market, to clear, settle or transfer securities which are integrated in centralised systems or in their own registration systems.
+- (i) a direct registered entity, which is the entity with which the debt securities accounts that are integrated in the centralised system are opened; - (ii) an indirect registered entity, which, although not assuming the role of the "direct registered entities", is a client of the latter; or - (iii) an international clearing system, which is an entity that proceeds, in the international market, to clear, settle or transfer securities which are integrated in centralised systems or in their own registration systems.